MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 \subsection{Visual results}

-On the NUAA-SIRST, NUDT-SIRST, and IRSTD-1K datasets, qualitative comparative analysis of seven mainstream infrared small target segmentation algorithms demonstrates that the method proposed in this study shows significant advantages under different clutter backgrounds and noise interference.
-This is attributed to the synergistic effect of our multi-scale feature extraction and position-channel-space attention mechanism, which effectively enhances the edge response features of small targets.
+Using three publicly available IRSTD datasets, we qualitatively compare seven representative IRSTD algorithms.
+The proposed method demonstrates marked improvements in reducing missed and false detections under complex scenes, including targets partially obscured by haze in the sky, embedded within bright building structures, or nearly merged with dark backgrounds ect.
+These advantages stem from the combined effect of multi-scale feature extraction and a position–channel–spatial attention mechanism, which jointly enhances edge response and suppresses background interference.
+As a result, our method achieves clearer target delineation and significantly fewer false detections in diverse and cluttered environments.
 As shown in Figures \ref{fig:visiual-images} and \ref{fig:salientmaps}, we selected six images with complex backgrounds and considerable interference for testing.
-The blue boxes indicate correct detections, the yellow boxes indicate false detections, and the red boxes indicate missed detections.
+The blue boxes represent true positives, the yellow boxes denote false positives, and the red boxes highlight missed detections.
 The experimental results indicate that, compared with other algorithms, our method successfully detects every target, whereas other methods result in some missed and false detections.
-For example, as shown in Figure \ref{fig:visiual-images} (5), all methods, except for our method and DNA-Net, produced false alarms.
+For instance, as shown in Figure \ref{fig:visiual-images} (5), all methods, except for our method and DNA-Net, produced false alarms.
 This issue can be attributed to these methods relying solely on local contrast information and lacking the ability to model long-range dependencies in the image, making them prone to false positives in complex backgrounds.
 As shown in Figure \ref{fig:visiual-images} (6), our method successfully segmented and localized the target, whereas other deep learning methods failed to detect it.
-Figure \ref{fig:salientmaps} presents a 3D visualization of the saliency maps generated by different methods on the six test images.
+Figure \ref{fig:salientmaps} displays a 3D representation of the saliency maps produced by various methods across the six test images.
+This is consistent with the visual results shown in Figure \ref{fig:visiual-images}.